Prerequisites

 - Share this file with your Ally Security contact.

-What to provide to Ally Security
+What to Provide to Ally Security

 To complete the SSO setup, please provide the following information:- Federation Metadata URL or Federation Metadata XML file: From the SAML Certificates section (as described in Step 5)